redkai11/Overview-of-call-centers-in-the-US/README.md

 # Credits:

 Data was obtained from https://data.world/markbradbourne/rwfd-real-world-fake-data/workspace/file?filename=Call+Center.csv.
-I referred to https://www.tableau.com/about/blog/2017/1/viz-whiz-hex-tile-maps-64713 when making the hextile map.
+Credits to https://www.tableau.com/about/blog/2017/1/viz-whiz-hex-tile-maps-64713 and the author for hex-tile map.